Books

 Treasurer – Brian Dempsey, CCMA, LLC

-Secretary – Anne Conable, Buffalo & Erie County Public Library
+Vice President – Anne Conable, Buffalo & Erie County Public Library

-Vice President – Mark L. Martin, Retired M&T Bank
+Vice President – Christopher Copeland, M&T Bank

 Vice President – Alexander Schimert, Wilmington Trust